Building a stronger and connected local food system. Together.

 If we have surplus food, we always try to find a home for it, but it would be so much easier to direct it to a hub.

-— Megan Shapiro-Ross, Footprints Food Pantry, Kittery
+— Megan Shapiro-Ross, Co-Founder, Footprints at Mainspring (Kittery, ME)

 What’s Next?